 - Thin orange or lemon peel strips, optional

 - Preheat oven to 350°.
 In a large bowl, cream butter and sugar until light and fluffy.
-Beat in egg, orange peel, lemon peel and extracts.
+Beat in egg, orange zest, lemon zest and extracts.
 In another bowl, mix flour, cornstarch, baking soda and salt; gradually beat into creamed mixture.

 - Drop by rounded teaspoonfuls 2 in. apart onto parchment paper-lined baking sheets.
 If desired, top with orange peel strips.

 - Bake 6-8 minutes or until edges are golden brown.
 Remove from pans to wire racks to cool.

 Nutrition Facts1 cookie: 42 calories, 2g fat (1g saturated fat), 9mg cholesterol, 21mg sodium, 5g carbohydrate (3g sugars, 0 fiber), 0 protein.

 My new favorite ! quick & easy too

 Mar 18, 2015

 This is a quick and easy recipe, and I love the mixture of the lemon and orange flavourings.
 The next batch, I may substitute lemon extract for the orange extract.
 Like many of the others, I did not get 48 cookies; I only got 32.
 Thanks for a great recipe!